ZaninAndrea/bookNotes/PowerOfHabit.md

 # The Power of Habit, Charles Duhigg
+## Key takeaways
+Habits are composed of a cue, a routine and a reward, you can replace a bad habit by chaging the routine, but maintaining cue and reward, or you can stop a bad habit all together by removing the cue.

-Notes starting from chapter 7.
+## Notes starting from chapter 7.

 - Shops put fruit close to the entrance, because if you buy healthy food, you are then more inclined to buy also junk food
 - habits are more apt to change after major life events